Bosch Pursues an Open Strategy to Transform IoT

 The Bosch Group is a leading global supplier of technology and services for connected industries.
-It employs roughly 400,000 associates worldwide and has revenues of over 78 billion euros per year.
-As a leading IoT company, Bosch offers innovative solutions that connect homes, buildings, vehicles, cities, factories, agriculture and more.
-It uses its expertise in sensor technology, software, and services, as well as its own IoT cloud, to offer its customers connected, cross-domain solutions from a single source.
+It employs roughly 410,000 associates worldwide and has revenues of over 78 billion euros per year.
+As a leading IoT company, Bosch offers innovative solutions that connect homes, buildings, vehicles, cities, factories, agriculture, retail, and more.
+It uses its expertise in sensor technology, software, and services to offer its customers connected, cross-domain solutions from a single source.

-Bosch Software Innovations, a Bosch Group subsidiary, is spearheading the development of innovative IoT software solutions, based on Bosch IoT Suite, to connect things that can transform how business operate and disrupt existing industries.
+Bosch.IO, a Bosch Group subsidiary, is spearheading the development of innovative digital and IoT software solutions, based on Bosch IoT Suite, to connect things that can transform how business operate and disrupt existing industries.
 The company has also been a pioneer in creating open source software communities that provide the core technology building blocks required for all IoT solutions.

 Why Open Source?